 Wetland in the Amhara region of Ethiopia used as seasonal pasture.

 Understanding the influence of climate variation on malaria transmission provides the basis for predictive modeling of future malaria risk.
 We have developed a suite of health informatics tools to support malaria forecasting, including systems for accessing and processing environmental monitoring data (Liu et al. 2015), a novel data-driven forecasting approach that uses genetic algorithms to select optimal spatial strata for implementing time series models (Davis et al. 2019), and applications for implementing malaria early warning systems and generating automated forecasts and reports (Merkord et al. 2017).
 These techniques have been incorporated into the Epidemic Prognosis Incorporating Disease and Environmental Monitoring for Integrated Assessment (EPIDEMIA) system, a set of open source-sofware libraries for malaria early warning.
+For more information, see our EPIDEMIA software page.
 We have worked closely with partners from Ethiopian public health agencies, universities, and non-governmental organizations to co-develop EPIDEMIA and generate malaria forecasts for the Amhara region of Ethiopia.
 We are now exploring the opportunities for scaling up malaria early warning to the national level in Ethiopia and other countries.

 Wall chart with routine surveillance data collected at a district health office in Ethiopia.